sago007/openarena_engine/README.md

   good reason.
 * Any trivial whitespace changes were left out
 * Added James Canete's opengl2 renderer as a branch
+* Added gimhael's vbo renderer as a branch
 * GrosBedo added win32 support back to the Makefile

 TODO